Diamondbacks vs. Rockies Player Props Betting Odds

 |0

-- Ketel Marte has 25 hits with seven doubles, two triples, three home runs and three walks.
-He has driven in eight runs with one stolen base.
+- Blackmon has 25 hits with six doubles, two home runs, 12 walks and six RBI.

 |Opponent